mohamedkhayat/L-Layer-Customizable-NeuralNetwork/README.md

+Here's the updated version of your `README` that reflects the addition of CUDA support with CuPy, and the support for both CPU and GPU execution:

+---

 # Neural Network Implementation from Scratch

-A NumPy implementation of a deep neural network with modern features including dropout regularization, L2 regularization, and He initialization.
+A NumPy and CuPy implementation of a deep neural network with modern features including dropout regularization, L2 regularization, and He initialization.
 The architecture is fully configurable - you can specify any number of layers and units per layer to suit your needs.
+The code supports both CPU and GPU execution for enhanced performance.

 ## Features

-- **Pure NumPy Implementation**: Built using only NumPy for numerical computations
+- **Pure NumPy and CuPy Implementation**: Built using NumPy for CPU-based computations and CuPy for GPU acceleration.
 - **Flexible Architecture**:
   - Define any number of layers
   - Specify any number of units per layer
   - Example: `[2, 128, 64, 32, 1]` creates a network with 2 input units, three hidden layers (128, 64, and 32 units), and 1 output unit
 - **Configurable Dropout**:
   - Set custom dropout rates for each layer using a list
   - Values between 0 and 1 (1 = keep all units, 0.5 = drop half the units)
-  - Example: `[1, 0.8, 0.8, 0.9, 1]` applies 20% dropout to first two hidden layers and 10% to the third
+  - Example: `[1, 0.8, 0.8, 0.9, 1]` applies 20% dropout to the first two hidden layers and 10% to the third
 - **He Weight Initialization**: Proper initialization for ReLU networks
 - **Dropout Regularization**: Configurable dropout rates per layer
 - **L2 Regularization**: Weight decay to prevent overfitting
 - **Binary Classification**: Using sigmoid activation and binary cross-entropy loss
 - **Train-Test Split**: Built-in data splitting functionality
+- **CUDA Support (CuPy)**: Supports both CPU and GPU computation, enabling faster training on compatible hardware.

 ## Requirements